 I will provide your child with a safe and comfortable environment to play and learn with loving guidance.
 My early learning home will be play-based.
-My "curriculum" is integrated throughout the day using art, songs, stories, poems, games, indoor play, outdoor play, theme days, and a variety of other activities that will help stimulate your child's intellectual, social, emotional, physical, and spiritual development.
+My "curriculum" is integrated throughout the day using intentional activities placed in centers, process art, music, stories, indoor play, lots of outdoor play, prayer, encouragement of self-help skills and a variety of other activities that will help stimulate your child's intellectual, social, emotional, physical, and spiritual development.